Code-Institute-Submissions/Milestone-Project-177/README.md

 9) [GitPod](https://www.gitpod.io/) is an Integrated development environment which is used to test and edit code.
 I used it to edit my website and for version control linked to github.
 10) [GithubPages](https://pages.github.com/) Is a platform for hosting websites.
 It was used to host my finished project.
+12) [Jshint](https://jshint.com/) Is a platform to test problems with Javascript.
+I used it to check if there are any logic problem with my javsscript code.

 <hr>

 ## <h2>Testing</h2>

+I use [Jshint](https://jshint.com/) to ensure the scripts that I have written don't have any logic problems.
+I paste my code into the site and it evaluates my code to check for any problems.

+I also use [Jslint](https://jslint.com/) to check for any syntax errors.

+I also use [W3 Validator](https://validator.w3.org/) to test the validity of my HTML5 code.

+I also use [CSS Validator](https://jigsaw.w3.org/css-validator/) to test the validity of my css3 code.

 <hr>

+I test my projects in multiple browsers and different devices.
+I first check the changes that I have made in Google Chrome and check for any errors in the console.
+If no errors / design problems then I will test this on [JS bin](http://jsbin.com/?html,output) to see if the script is doing as intended.

+If no errors / design problems then I will test this on Internet Explorer, Mozilla Firefox and Microsoft Edge.

+When testing I click all of the links and interactive elements to test how they react when called upon.
+When testing I didn't notice any problems with the links / buttons on any screen size or any browser.

+The only problems I have faced are with using Google Maps on Internet Explorer.
+The map doesn't show and this a known bug of the system.

 ## <h2>Deployment</h2>